 Some ways to do this include shooting closer to the subject and choosing a background that is further away.
 However, this is not always possible for the shooting situation.
 For example, if you shoot too close, the subject might feel uncomfortable.
 You might also not be able to frame them the way that you want.

 This is when using a faster lens (i.e., a lens with a wider maximum aperture) helps.

 One lens to consider is the EF50mm f/1.8 STM: With its very fast maximum aperture of f/1.8, it is capable of a very shallow depth-of-field, which results in a stronger bokeh effect.
 Furthermore, it is compact, lightweight and reasonably priced.
 If you love creating bokeh and take lots of portrait and street photos, this is a good addition to your gear.

 EF50mm f/1.8 STM

-Shot taken at the maximum aperture of the EF50mm f/1.8 STM.
-Large bokeh effect in the background.
+This was shot at the maximum aperture of the EF50mm f/1.8 STM.
+Notice the strong bokeh effect in the background.

 1. Set the camera to the [Av] mode